dvaturi/Opsschool-project/Jenkins_config.md

 - Select **Ubuntu (Jenkins slaves ssh)**  in the "**Credentials**" bracket
 - Select **Manually trusted key verification strategy** in the **Host Key Verification Strategy** bracket
 - Press "**Save**"
+- Do it twice with different names and ip addresses

 # configure slack app integration
  - Go into **manage Jenkins>configure system* and search for Slack.